david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Audio_Analytics_Tutorial.md

 ### Exercise 1: Build a Simple Pipeline <a name="simple-pipeline"></a>

 <details>
-	<summary>Build a Simple Pipeline</summary>
+	<summary>Build a Simple Video Pipeline</summary>
 <br>

 This exercise helps you create a GStreamer pipeline that uses specific models to run detection on an Intermediate Representation (IR) formatted model.
 In this exercise you run inference to detect people and vehicles in a video.
 This exercise will introduce the general concepts and focus on video.
-The following exercises apply these concepts to audio.

 This exercise introduces you to using the following GAA elements: